Jaseci-Labs/jaseci/docs/docs/Introduction/abstraction_of_jaseci.md

 One of the major innovations in Jaseci is the concept of walkers.
 This abstraction has never been seen in any programming language before and offers a new perspective on programmatic execution.

 A walker is a unit of execution that retains its local scope as it moves through a graph, executing its body on each node it visits.
 The body of the walker is defined using braces ( {} ) and is executed to completion on every node it reaches.
-The walker moves from node to node using the "take" keyword, making each iteration a node-bound iteration.
+The walker moves from node to node using the `take` keyword, making each iteration a node-bound iteration.

 Variables in a walker's body are divided into two categories: context variables, which retain their values as the walker moves through the graph, and local variables, which are reinitialized for each node-bound iteration.